IanQS/that_2022/3_monads/README.md

 # Foreword

 We are on to the last portion of our tutorial!
 Thank you for sticking around and I hope that all of this has been enlightening so far.
+Conceptually, this code is the

 ## Scenario